Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 );

---- Insert all the data from the .csv file into our database table 'BikeShare_table' for each month
+--- Insert all the data from the CSV file into our database table 'BikeShare_table' for each month

 -- July 2022
 BULK INSERT BikeShare_table